 On the 20th July 2021, Lukhanyo Calata on behalf of Calata, Mhlauli and Mkonto families filed an application in the Pretoria High Court.
 The application seeks to compel the National Prosecuting Authorities (NPA) and the South African Police Service (SAPS) to finalise the investigation and to make a prosecutorial decision with respect to the torture and murder of Fort Calata, Matthew Goniwe, Sicelo Mhlauli, and Sparrow Mkonto (also known as ‘Cradock Four’).
 The application is supported by the Foundation for Human Rights as part of its Unfinished Business of the Truth and Reconciliation Commission (TRC) Programme and by Cliffe Dekker Hofmeyr which is acting pro bono as attorneys for the applicants.

-To access and/or download the founding affidavit by the applicants click HERE.
+To access and/or download the the Notice of Motion and Founding Affidavit by the applicants click HERE.

 On Thursday, 23 September 2021, the families of Fort Calata, Sicelo Mhlauli, and Sparrow Mkonto filed an application seeking an order from the High Court in Pretoria compelling the National Director of Public Prosecutions (NDPP) to deliver the full record upon which the National Prosecuting Authority (NPA) refused or failed to make a prosecutorial decision in the Cradock Four case (“the record”).
 The NPA deliver the record on 13 October 2021, some two days after the date the NPA was directed to file its record by the Deputy Judge President AP Ledwaba at the case management meeting held on 4 October 2021.
 The applicants filed a supplementary affidavit on 26 October 2021.